 But as there were no survivors, no hunting dogs, and no mountain Ms. Renier literally has additional skyrocketing credibility concerns of interest to potential readers.
 Apparently bogus story telling is repeatedly posed as true.
 A complete (and amazingly commercial-free) web site has appeared examining the facts behind this missing person airplane crash.
 It's posted the complete 4-part series exposing her claims titled 'Crash Charade' free to the public which can be found at Noreen Renier profile index page.

 The conclusion of this book review?
 Avoid books authored by psychic detective Noreen Renier as even one star out of 5 is one star too many!
 We note that sellers have already begun discounting her new books at prices more than 90% off and some internet listings have been dropped altogether.
 At this rate perhaps they will be shredded for box packing.
 Given the credibility of the books by author Noreen Renier that seems appropriate.

-Copyright© 2011 Gargantua & Pantagruel Inquiry Group.
-The G&P Inquiry Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
-Key writers and interviewers for this report include Paul Hanson / Anne Star/ David Merrell / GP Inquiry Group members / WSA Public Policy staff.
+Copyright 2014-2015.
+Originally published in 2010.
+The PETER Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
+Noreen Renier's comments are welcome on the International Skeptics forum.
 We will make any corrections or changes necessary should they be brought to our attention.
 Please note that Noreen Renier has failed to cite a single specific statement with documentation proving that the published material on this page is not factually accurate.